 Canon Europe is the EMEA strategic headquarters of Canon Inc., a global provider of imaging technologies and services.
-Canon Europe has operations in roughly 120 countries, with approximately 25,623 employees and contributes to around a quarter of Canon's global revenues annually.
+Canon Europe has operations in nearly 120 countries, with approximately 12850 employees and contributes to around a quarter of Canon's global revenues annually.

-Founded in 1937, Canon's continuous desire to innovate has kept it at the forefront of imaging excellence throughout its 80-year history and will form the foundation for its future investments into growth opportunities.
+Founded in 1937, Canon Inc's continuous desire to innovate has kept it at the forefront of imaging excellence throughout its 80-year history and will form the foundation for its future investments into growth opportunities.
 From cameras to commercial printers, and business consultancy to healthcare technologies, Canon enriches lives and businesses through imaging innovation.

-Principle Canon Europe Communication on Progress HUMAN RIGHTS Business should support and respect the protection of Assessment, Policy and Goals internationally proclaimed human rights.

-Canon's corporate philosophy of Kyosei, which means 'living and working together for the common good', is integral to our business and underpins our EMEA Sustainability vision which is to 'grow the positive power of imaging technology and services'.

-The Canon Group CSR Basic Statement, launched in 2017, specifies that Canon respects and complies with international initiatives such as the Universal Declaration of Human Rights, the United Nations Guiding Principles on Business and Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.

-The Canon Group Code of Conduct, established in 2001, includes human rights criteria such as prevention of harassment and discrimination.
+Canon HUMAN RIGHTS Principle Canon Europe Communication on Progress Business should support and respect the protection of internationally proclaimed human rights 1.
+Business should support and respect the protection of internationally proclaimed human rights Assessment, Policy and Goals Canon's corporate philosophy of Kyosei , which means 'living and working together for the common good', is integral to our business and underpins our EMEA Sustainability vision which is to 'grow the positive power of imaging technology and services'.
+The Canon Group CSR Basic Statement , launched in 2017, specifies that Canon respects and complies with international initiatives such as the Universal Declaration of Human Rights, the United Nations Guiding Principles on Business and Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
+The Canon Group Code of Conduct , established in 2001, includes human rights criteria such as prevention of harassment and discrimination.
+The Canon Group Human Rights policy published in 2021, covers Respect for Human rights, Human Rights Due Diligence, Grievance Mechanism, Awareness Training and Dialogue with Stakeholders.

-New Canon employees attend induction training to introduce key Canon policies to them including the Canon Group Basic CSR statement and Canon Group code of conduct.
+New Canon Europe employees attend induction training to introduce key Canon Group policies to them including the Canon Group Basic CSR statement and Canon Group code of conduct.

-Canon Europe has grievance mechanisms, including a Whistle Blower Policy, in place for employees to raise their concerns on any issue, including human rights risks or violations.
+Canon Europe also has grievance mechanisms, including a Whistle Blower Policy, in place for employees to raise their concerns on any issue, including human rights risks or violations.
 The Whistle Blower Policy sets out the process for individuals working for Canon Europe, which includes permanent and temporary workers as well as contractors, to raise their concerns.
 We ensure that there is protection and non-retaliation in place for employees who have made disclosures.
-In addition Canon Inc. has established a hotline to receive information related to compliance issues.
+In addition, Canon Inc. has established a hotline to receive information related to compliance issues.
 The confidentiality of callers is strictly maintained, and they are guaranteed not to suffer any unfair treatment for using the hotline.
 We continually work to encourage use of the system by raising awareness of the hotline services, using such means as an intranet compliance website and compliance training.
 Hotlines have been established at nearly all Group companies inside and outside Japan.
 Canon Inc. receives biannual reports from Group companies on the operational status of their whistleblower system.